 Study Abroad with PSYC & NSCI Professors

 Several Department of Psychology and Neuroscience professors teach summers abroad.
 Psychology courses can easily approve and transfer for our UNC Psychology majors.
-Check out some of our current, upcoming offerings for Summer 2020:
+Check out some of our past Study Abroad opportunities below.

 UNC students have the opportunity to study at King’s College London for six weeks over the summer, take one UNC Psychology course and one King’s College London-taught course, and earn six credits toward their UNC degree.
 King’s College London’s international undergraduate summer school, a high quality and intensive academic program open to students from around the world, serves as host for the program.
 Located in the very heart of London, accommodation and classes are next to many of the great cultural, social, and entertainment attractions which London has to offer.